2022 ASEAN Para Games: Sports

 The ASEAN Para Sports Federation in December 2021 agreed to organize events for 11 sports for the 2021 Para Games then scheduled to be hosted in Vietnam.
-CP football, cycling, sitting volleyball, and wheelchair basketball were proposed but were not added to the calendar due to "economic reasons and difficulties in preparing venues and facilities".
+CP football, cycling, sitting volleyball, and wheelchair basketball were proposed but due budget reasons they were dropped from the program.
 When Indonesia was named new host, all but cycling were proposed to be held again.